CCOMJHC/WIBL/wibl-python/README.md

 Options:
-  -s, --stats      Provide summary statistics on packets seen -d, --dump PATH  Dump ASCII representation of NMEA0183 data to file --help           Show this message and exit.
+  -s, --stats      Provide summary statistics on packets seen -d, --dump PATH  Dump ASCII representation of NMEA0183 data to file --strict-mode    Strict mode: fail if any packet is not successfully
+                   translated
+  --help           Show this message and exit.
 ```

+> Note: if the `--strict-mode` option is set, failure to read a single data packet from the WIBL file will result in
+> processing the stop with an error.
+The default behavior is to print a warning message detailing each packet that
+> was not successfully decoded.

 ### Validate
 The `wibl validate` command allows validation of WIBL-produced GeoJSON data using